 MacConkey’s (MAC), Blood agar (BAP) and Mannitol Salt (MSA) are three examples of these specialized types of media.

 VIDEO: How to Interpret MacConkey's Agar (MAC) Bacterial Growth Medium

 What is Bacterial Growth Media?

 A growth medium (plural: media) is a mixture of nutrients, moisture and other chemicals that bacteria need for growth.
 Media are used to grow bacterial colonies (millions of bacteria having arisen through the binary fission of a single progenitor).

 & other FREE teaching materials on Specialized Bacterial Growth Media!

 Selective and Differential Media

 If a bacterial growth medium is selective, that means that it grows only certain types of microbes while inhibiting the growth of others.
 Agar is considered a differential growth medium if, when specific microbes are present, the medium or bacterial colonies themselves exhibit a color change that provides information about their identity.

-MAC is also a differential, meaning that it differentiates or distinguishes between groups of bacteria on the basis of a color change reaction.
+MAC is also a differential, meaning that this medium differentiates or distinguishes between groups of bacteria on the basis of a color change reaction.
 MacConkey’s contains two additives that make it differential; neutral red (a pH indicator) and lactose (a disaccharide).